 Starting his career working for both DC Comics and Marvel, Scottish writer Mark Millar launched his comic book world in 2004.
 In turn, creating stories and characters that placed the audience into a far more urban, edgy, diverse and darkly humorous world.
 A world that has given birth to Kingsman, Nemesis, Kick-Ass and Hit-Girl, to name but a few.
 With Millar’s Kick-Ass characters finally finding their cinematic voice in 2010 through director Matthew Vaughn, who not only brought the characters to life in a blaze of colour and violence but created one of the most innovative comic adaptations of a generation.
 The resulting film echoed the mayhem and dark humour of Millar’s books and achieved cult status.
 Its cultural significance inspiring a whole generation of alternative superhero TV shows and movies, from The Boys to The Umbrella Academy.

 You would be forgiven if My Friend Dahmer had passed you by on its release in 2018.
 But Marc Meyers film version of John Backderf’s 2012 graphic novel is both chilling and fascinating in equal measure.
 His personal reflections on Dahmer charting their brief time together during the final months of high school.
 Their graduation into an adult world foreshadowing a man who would go on to become one of America’s most notorious and cruel serial killers.

-The complex social and personal dynamic in Meyer’s film is purposefully laced with the random nature of teenage behaviour.
+Meyer’s film’s complex social and personal dynamic is purposefully laced with the random nature of teenage behaviour.
 In turn, offering us an atmosphere that is, at times, deeply unsettling.
 The viewer forced into a corner of sympathy for the eventual perpetrator.
 For some, this may prove too confusing.
 But, for those willing to look deeply into the realm of adolescent psychology, identity and belonging.
 My Friend Dahmer offers a film experience, unlike many others within the genre.